rlourette/ArticlesPapers/In-Situ Lunar Navigation with NavCam/Using_a_NavCam_for_Autonomous_Lunar_Position_Determination.md

 ## About the Author

-**Richard W. Lourette** is the founder and principal consultant at **RL Tech Solutions LLC**, where he provides high‑impact engineering leadership to aerospace and embedded systems programs.
+Richard W. Lourette is the founder and principal consultant at RL Tech Solutions LLC, where he provides high‑impact engineering leadership to aerospace and embedded systems programs.

-Richard has decades of experience delivering mission‑critical systems for organizations including **Topcon Positioning Systems**, **L3Harris**, and **Panasonic Industrial IoT**.
+Richard has decades of experience delivering mission‑critical systems for organizations including Topcon Positioning Systems, L3Harris, and Panasonic Industrial IoT.
 His work spans:

 - Advanced spacecraft payload design and integration,

 - Embedded C++/Python software architecture for GNSS and navigation,

 - AI‑powered test frameworks and systems validation,

 - High‑reliability electronics and FPGA‑based payloads aligned with NASA’s Core Flight System (cFS).

 Richard’s background includes authoring technical volumes that secured eight‑figure aerospace contracts, leading development teams through the full lifecycle of embedded and payload hardware/software, and contributing to groundbreaking positioning, navigation, and sensing technologies.
-He holds **20 U.S. patents** and has been trusted with **DoD Secret** and **SCI** clearances.
+He holds 20 U.S. patents and has been trusted with DoD Secret and SCI clearances.

-If you are seeking an experienced consultant to help architect, implement, or validate **lunar navigation, GNSS systems, embedded avionics, or aerospace payloads**, Richard brings a proven track record and hands‑on expertise to help your mission succeed.
+If you are seeking an experienced consultant to help architect, implement, or validate lunar navigation, GNSS systems, embedded avionics, or aerospace payloads, Richard brings a proven track record and hands‑on expertise to help your mission succeed.

-📧 **Contact:** rlourette[at]gmail[dot]com
+📧 Contact: rlourette[at]gmail[dot]com
-🌐 **Location:** Fairport, New York, USA
+🌐 Location: Fairport, New York, USA